dwwe2017/php-orm-rf-module-skeletton/README.md

 npm init -y
 npm install babel-cli@6 babel-preset-react-app@3
 ````
+> Note: We’re using npm here only to install the JSX preprocessor, you won’t need it for anything else.

 After this process, a file named ```package.json``` should now be in your root folder, it will be automatically created by npm during initialization.
 Open the file and add the following option "scripts", respectively overwrite them as follows:
 ````json
 {